AurinaBMH/GenCog_code/Connectomes/QC_scripts/QC_readme.txt

 	RemoveMultipleVolumes - removes multiple volumes for 5 subjects (44,51,116,144,280).

 4. Update bvec and bval files according to removed volumes using RunRemovebvecs.m

+File Subjects.mat contains subject IDs:

+allNonremovedSubjects	- IDs for all subjects that are not removed due to extreme artifacts.
+GradCorrections		- Subjects, that had only gradients removed (no slice dropout corrections).
+HighMotion		- subjects, that had high motion (either by visual inspection or FD>2mm); need to keep an eye on them.
+MultipleCorrections	- subjects that had multiple corrections - gradient correction and/or slice dropouts.
+NoCorrections		- subjects that had no corrections.
+OnlySliceCorrections	- subjects that had only slice dropout correction (no gradients were deleted) RemovedSubjects		- subjects with substantial artifacts or corrupted images.